axessim/amelet-hdf/docs/trunk/tutorials/near-field-with-nec/overview.rst

 Overview
 ========

-This tutorial aims at showing how computing the electric field along a dipole with the well known Nec2 software within the Quercy platform.
+This tutorial aims at showing how to compute the electric field alongside a dipole with the well known Nec2 software within the Quercy platform.

-The use case is based upon the first example of Nec2 distribution :
+The use case is based upon the first example of Nec2 distribution.

 A 0.5m length dipole is modeled with two linked points :

-* the first point is (x=0  y=0  z=-0.25)
+* the first point is at (x=0  y=0  z=-0.25 in meter)
-* the second point (x=0  y=0  z=0.25)
+* the second point is at (x=0  y=0  z=0.25 in meter)

 The wire radius is 0.001m and finally the dipole is discretized in 7 segments.
 The source is a voltage source (1V) located on the fourth segment.

-A load serial impedance is located on the fourth segment :
+A load serial impedance is also located on the fourth segment :

-* The resistance is R = 10 ohms
+* The resistance is R = 10 Ohms
-* The inductance is L = 3e-9 henries
+* The inductance is L = 3e-9 Henries
-* The capacitance is C = 5.3e-11 farads
+* The capacitance is C = 5.3e-11 Farads

-A near electric fields calculation is requested from :
+A near electric fields calculation is requested on 15 points from the point of coordinates (x = 0.001, y = 0, z = 0) and with a dz=0.1786m z step.

-* x = 0.001
-* y = 0
-* z = 0

-with a dz=0.1786m z step  15 points are requested.

 The frequency is 299.8 MHz.